SirTediousOfFoo/nextcloud-deployments/README.md

-        -f --fast         Use previously defined arguments, best if doing a quick update for a resource or something along those lines -p --pull         Pull from base git repo(the one hosting this script), acts the same as -f after pulling
-        -P --Pull         Pull from a specified public git repo, acts like -p
+        -f --fast         Use previously defined arguments, best if doing a quick update for a resource or something along those lines -p --pull         Pull from base git repo(the one hosting this script), acts the same as -f after pulling if no other params specified -P --Pull         Pull from a specified public git repo, acts like -p

 Examples: